ABOUT US

 The Hobby Homestead is about growing food in harmony with nature.

-We teach a range of skills in the realm of localized food production.
-Beyond skills, we strive to bring the community a sense of connection, empathy, and understanding.
-We want to know where you’re coming from, what barriers you face, and why you’re turning to the garden.
+Beyond teaching you growing skills, I strive to contribute to a sense of connection, empathy, and understanding within my community (online and in person).
+I want to know where you’re coming from, what barriers you face, and why you’re turning to the garden.

 Our Dot on the Map